Skip to content

 • Sprinkle sesame seeds over the glaze just before serving.
 It adds a nutty flavor and a bit of extra texture.

-1. Prep the wings.
-Pat them dry using a paper towel.
-This will help remove excess moisture so they crisp up nicely.
+Pat chicken wings dry using a paper towel.
+This removes excess moisture so they get crispy.
 It also helps the seasoning to stick to them.
-Toss them around in a zip loc bag or large bowl with baking powder, salt, and pepper.
+Toss them in a ziploc bag with baking powder, salt, and pepper.

 Baked teriyaki chicken wings on a baking sheet.